 Legal Practice and Legal Research*

 The law school divides research and writing into two separate programs.
-The required writing component is called Legal Practice and the required research part is Legal Research Methodologies.
-Students take both courses each semester in their first year of law school.
+The required writing component is called Legal Practice, and the required research part is called Legal Research Methodologies.
+Students take both courses each semester during their first year of law school.
 Although these courses are separate, they are coordinated so that writing projects utilize legal research skills.
-Upper-level law students can also elect to take separate advanced research and writing classes.
-Although such upper-level courses are purely elective, they are highly encouraged as a way to hone legal research and writing skills needed for the successful practice of law.
+Upper-level law students can also elect to take separate advanced research and writing courses.
+Although such upper-level courses are purely elective, they are highly encouraged as a way to hone the legal research and writing skills needed for the successful practice of law.

 First-Year Legal Practice and Research Courses

-Legal Practice I and II is a two-semester, 4-credit graded course taught in the fall and spring, respectively, by full-time professors of practice, who often serve as informal course advisers.
+Legal Practice I and II is a two-semester, 4-credit graded course taught in the fall and spring, respectively, by full-time professors of practice, who often serve as informal course advisors.

-- Students meet twice a week in small groups to discuss writing projects with their professors, allowing students to build on their previous week's work and further developing their analytical skills.
+- Students meet twice a week in small groups to discuss writing projects with their professors.
+This allows students to build on their previous week's work and to further develop their analytical skills.

-- Trial court and appellate briefs are usually used in oral argument during the advocacy section while, typically, oral presentations on a writing project occur each semester.
+- Trial court and appellate briefs are usually used in oral argument during the advocacy section, whereas oral presentations on a writing project typically occur each semester.
 Legal Research Methodologies I and II is a required 1-credit, two-semester course that is also graded.
-Classes are taught by lecturers in Law who are attorneys as well as law librarians.
+Classes are taught by lecturers in law who are attorneys as well as law librarians.

-- Students are introduced to primary sources of law such as cases, statutes and regulations as well as secondary sources, including form books, law periodicals and treatises.
+- Students are introduced to primary sources of law (e.g., cases, statutes, regulations) as well as secondary sources (e.g., form books, law periodicals, treatises).